shivamjaiswal424/prometheusForTekton/README.md

 Steps to Implement

-1.Create the PersistentVolumeClaim: Ensure you apply the PVC before running the Task:
+1.Create the ConfigMap & PersistentVolumeClaim : Ensure you apply the PVC before running the Task:

-kubectl apply -f prometheus-pvc.yaml
+kubectl create configmap prometheus-config --from-file=prometheus.yml kubectl apply -f prometheus-pvc.yaml

 2.Run the Task: Execute the TaskRun to start Prometheus: